-17.5 Basic Patient Privacy Documents Bindings to XDS, XDR, XDM
+19.5 Basic Patient Privacy Documents Bindings to XDS, XDR, XDM

-- Actors from the ITI XDS, XDM and XDR profiles embody the Content Creator and Content Consumer sharing function of this profile.
+Actors from the ITI XDS, XDM and XDR profiles embody the Content Creator and Content Consumer sharing function of this profile.
 A Content Creator or Content Consumer may be grouped with appropriate actors from the XDS, XDM or XDR profiles to exchange the content described therein.
-The metadata sent in the document sharing or interchange messages has specific relationships or dependencies (which we call bindings) to the content of the clinical document described in the content profile. - The Patient Care Coordination Technical Framework (PCC-TF) defines the bindings to use when grouping the Content Creator of this Profile with actors from the IHE ITI XDS, XDM or XDR Integration Profiles.
+The metadata sent in the document sharing or interchange messages has specific relationships or dependencies (which we call bindings) to the content of the clinical document described in the content profile.

+The Patient Care Coordination Technical Framework (PCC-TF) defines the bindings to use when grouping the Content Creator of this Profile with actors from the IHE ITI XDS, XDM or XDR Integration Profiles.

-Scanned Documents Bindings Content Binding Actor Optionality Pagia Patient Privagy Medical Decument Pinding to Content Creator R Basic Patient Privacy Documents Medical Document Binding to XD Content Consumer R
+Scanned Documents Bindings

+Content Binding Actor Optionality

+Basic Patient Privacy Documents Medical Document Binding to XD Content Creator R

+Content Consumer R

-17.6 BPPC Process Flow
+19.6 BPPC Process Flow